 In a single compact device, the DM-NVX-350 is configurable to operate as either a network AV encoder or decoder.

-- As an encoder, it allows a laptop computer, camera, or other media source to be connected via HDMI® and then transmitted over the network.
+- As an encoder, it allows a laptop computer, camera, or other media source to be connected via HDMI and then transmitted over the network to one or many decoders.

 - As a decoder, it receives the signal from a DM NVX encoder and feeds it to a display device via the HDMI output.
 It can quickly and easily switch between multiple encoders on the network alongside locally-connected HDMI sources.